Understanding Employee Engagement

 Employee engagement can be tricky to measure.
 Some people think that money is the biggest factor involved, while others turn to workplace benefits and culture.

-To kick things off, we are going to further explore what employee engagement is, and isn’t, along with the causes of disengagement, so you can begin evaluating the employees at your small business.
+To kick things off, in our first post on employee engagement, we are going to further explore what employee engagement is, and isn’t, along with the causes of disengagement, so you can begin evaluating the employees at your small business.

 Understanding Employee Engagement